hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-hello-world-in-a-container.md

 Great, you just launched your first container on the cloud!

 > **NOTE:**
-> This `hello world` container runs on the [Hyper_](https://hyper.sh) cloud!
+> This `hello world` container runs on the [Hyper.sh](https://hyper.sh) cloud!
 So don't expect to find the container or image on your local machine.

 In this example:

 * `hyper run` launches your container.

-* `ubuntu` is the name of the Docker image to launch, the command will check if this image is already pulled into your account at Hyper_.
+* `ubuntu` is the name of the Docker image to launch, the command will check if this image is already pulled into your account at Hyper.sh.
 If not, this image will be automatically fetched from [Docker hub](https://hub.docker.com/).
 * `/bin/echo` is executed in the container, and the output is redirected to your local terminal:

 ```